You can reach us by emailing email@example.com.

 The report has changed a number of times over the years.
 It began as a blog, then evolved into a blog with a Google map to track killings.
 In fact, the original map was created by a reader and then followed by one of The Times’ first interactive mapping efforts.
 In January 2010, the report was converted into a searchable database with interactive maps allowing readers to sort killings by neighborhood, cause of death, race/ethnicity, age, gender, day of the week and more.

 The latest version of the Homicide Report combines the best pieces of the map, database and blog to give readers a better sense or who is being killed and where.
-We have added neighborhood analysis that takes into account size and population density, giving readers a way to compare neighborhoods in a way nobody has been able to do before.
+It includes every homicide in Los Angeles County since Jan.
+1, 2000.

 The report includes information on race or ethnicity of each homicide victim, as well as the name, gender, and age and the time, place and manner of death.
 A number of readers have asked why race is include and some have criticized the practice.